 Whenever I try something I really like, I’m like “I gotta make this myself.”
 Mochi donuts are one of those things that I love to eat, and I always swore I would make.
 But it never happens!
 So I finally made it happen.
 Of course I had to make a matcha version of mochi donuts.
 Next to my matcha cookies and matcha brownies, these matcha mochi donuts are some of my favorite creations.
 I also just love donuts.

 Making these matcha mochi donuts

-Typically, donuts are fried, but I wanted to do a baked donut since it is a tad healthier.
+Typically, donuts are fried, but I wanted to do baked donuts from scratch since it is a tad healthier.
 The base of the mochi donut is composed mostly of Mochiko sweet rice flour.
 I was first introduced to it when I took a sushi making class.
 We made mochi, and I had one of those moments were I was like “I gotta make this.”
 Surprise I haven’t made a basic mochi yet, but I guess this is a good start.
 The mochi makes this donut have a gooey texture, and it makes it a bit more dense.
 To the Mochiko flour, I added matcha powder, baking powder, coconut milk, sugar, butter, eggs, and vanilla extract.
 The baking powder helps it expand in the donut pan.
 For reference, I used this donut pan for this recipe.
 This base can be used with a variety of mochi donut flavors like Vietnamese coffee and earl grey.

 How to make the matcha glaze